hadley/adv-r/c-interface.md

       return(result);
     }

-In this chapter we'll combine these two pieces by using the `inline` package, which allows us to write:
+In this chapter we'll produce these two pieces in one step by using the `inline` package.
+This allows us to write:

     add <- cfunction(signature(a = "integer", b = "integer"), "
       SEXP result;